OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-pivottables.md

 #### Remove PivotFilters

-To remove PivotFilters, use the `clearAllFilters` method, as shown in the following sample.
+To remove PivotFilters, apply the `clearAllFilters` method, as shown in the following code sample.

 ```js
 Excel.run(function (context) {